 Tkinter Combobox Event Binding

 The combobox callback function binding is different from the widgets introduced in last chapters.

 bind() method is the way to bind the callback function with the combobox virtual event when the user selects an element in the drop-down list.

 This is the defined callback function whenever you select an element from the list.

-eventshall not be skipped as the passing argument, it is passed form the combobox virtual event
+eventshall not be skipped as the passing argument, it is passed from the combobox virtual event

 It binds the virtual event

 Every time you select a new element from the list, it prints